dotnet/AspNetCore.Docs/aspnetcore/blazor/forms-validation.md

 ## Server validation

-Server validation can be accomplished in addition to client-side validation:
+Server validation is supported in addition to client-side validation:

 * Process client-side validation in the form with the <xref:Microsoft.AspNetCore.Components.Forms.DataAnnotationsValidator> component.
 * When the form passes client-side validation (<xref:Microsoft.AspNetCore.Components.Forms.EditForm.OnValidSubmit> is called), send the <xref:Microsoft.AspNetCore.Components.Forms.EditContext.Model?displayProperty=nameWithType> to a backend server API for form processing.